hnslmp/hnslmp/README.md

 - 😄 My full name : Hansel Matthew
 - 💬 Age : 21
 - 🔭 I’m currently studying at Universitas Indonesia majoring in Electrical Engineering
-- 🌱 I’m interested in : AI, automation, machine learning and robotics
+- 🌱 I’m interested in : Artifical Intelligence, automation, machine learning and robotics
 <!--
 **hnslmp/hnslmp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.